Howard86/f2e-2021/README.md

 cp .env.sample .env.local
 vi .env.local # update required fields and save

-yarn # this will build libs if required yarn dev
+pnpm # this will build libs if required pnpm dev
 ```

 You should be able to visit [localhost:3000](http://localhost:3000) to view the application successfully